Should I Sign a Confidentiality Agreement: Everything You Need to Know

 Be aware of what is considered a breach of contract.
 Don't sign an NDA that holds you unfairly responsible for a breach committed by another party, like a co-worker or another contractor.

 If you need help with whether you should sign a confidentiality agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.